vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+healthy with himself in in that situation before he can get back into a practice

+> Q: Rob is it more difficult to make the jump
+> from non-contending team to playoff team than go from playoff team to like serious Stanley Cup Contender now because you're not going to sneak up on anybody
+>
-healthy with himself in in that situation before he can get back into a practice playoff team that go from playoff team to like serious in the cup Contender now because you're not going to sneak up on anybody yeah we're not sneaking up on it um yeah I would I would say it's tougher once you once you become a playoff team to be able to become a real Contender
+> A: yeah we're not sneaking up on it um yeah I would I would say it's tougher once you once you become a playoff team to be able to become a real Contender